-4.11.1 Manor Park Primary recognises that many home educated children have a positive learning experience and the decision is one with the child's best interests at heart.

-4.11.2 Since 2016, Manor Park Primary has a statutory duty to inform the Local Authority of all deletions from roll.
+- 4.11.1 Manor Park Primary recognises that many home educated children have a positive learning experience and the decision is one with the child's best interests at heart however elective home education can mean that some children are not in receipt of suitable education. - 4.11.2 Since 2016, Manor Park Primary has a statutory duty to inform the Local Authority of all deletions from roll.
 When Elective Home Education is the reason for this removal, the Local authority and other key professionals will work alongside Manor Park Primary to coordinate a meeting with parents where possible ideally before a final decision is made.